overhangio/jupyter-xblock/README.md

 ## Troubleshooting

 This XBlock was kickstarted by Matthew Brett ([@matthew-brett](https://github.com/matthew-brett)) and funded by a grant from the [Chan Zuckerberg Initiative](https://chanzuckerberg.com/).
-This project is maintained by Régis Behmo from [Overhang.IO](https://overhang.io).
+This project is maintained by Muhammad Hassan Siddiqi from [Edly](https://edly.io).
 Community support is available from the official [Open edX forum](https://discuss.openedx.org).

 ## License